MILVLG/activitynet-qa/README.md

 The [dataset](dataset) folder contains the `json` files for the questions and answers.
 We do not maintain the raw video files, and video files can be obtained from the official website: [ActivityNet 200 (v1.3)](http://activity-net.org/download.html)

 ## Evaluation
-We provide a simple script and a exmaple prediction json file under the [eval](eval) folder to calculate the accuracy per type.
+We provide a simple script and a exmaple prediction json file under the [evaluation](evaluation) folder to calculate the accuracy per type.

 `
 python evaluation/eval.py --pred_file evaluation/pred_val_example.json --gt_file dataset/val_a.json